 The MAC architecture is shown in Figure 9-1 (MAC architecture(11ad)(11ac)).

-In a non-DMG STA:
+In a non-DMG which is not S1G STA:

 — The MAC provides the PCF, HCF and MCF service using the services of the DCF.

 — The PCF is optionally present in non-mesh STAs and absent otherwise.